jillesvangurp/es-kotlin-client/manual/crud-support.md

 suspend on the `AsyncIndexRepository` class.
 Additionally, the return type of the search method is different and makes use of the Flow API.

-For more details on how to use co-routines, see [Co-routines](coroutines.md)
+For more details on how to use co-routines with the ES Kotlin Client, see [Asynchronous IO with Co-routines](coroutines.md)

 ___